Lady Bears have three entries in action on the final day of national meet Saturday in Oregon.

-Baylor also made history at the 2007 Drake Relays, winning all four sprint relays (4x100-meter, 4x200-meter, 4x400-meter, and sprint medley), becoming the first school to accomplish the feat in 63 years.
-In 1944, Illinois also captured all four relays at Drake, the only other men's university team to sweep the sprint relays.
+Baylor also made history at the 2007 Drake Relays, winning all four sprint relays (4x100-meter, 4x200-meter, 4x400-meter and sprint medley), becoming the first school to accomplish the feat in 63 years.

-The Bears also had solid individual showings at the 2007 NCAA meets, as Reggie Witherspoon (200 meter) and LeJerald Betters (400 meters) each earned All-America honors indoors and outdoors.
-Nichole Jones (800 meters) earned All-America honors at the NCAA Outdoor Championships to become Baylor’s first-ever All-American in the women’s outdoor 800 meters.
-In addition to the men’s 4x400-meter relay, Baylor also earned eight other All-America honors at the NCAA Indoor Championships, including the women’s distance medley relay.
+The Bears also had solid individual showings at the 2007 NCAA meets, as Reggie Witherspoon (200-meters) and LeJerald Betters (400-meters) each earned All-America honors indoors and outdoors.
+Nichole Jones (800 -meters) earned All-America honors at the NCAA Outdoor Championships to become Baylor’s first-ever All-American in the women’s outdoor 800 -meters.
+In addition to the men’s 4x400-meter relay, Baylor earned eight more All-America honors at the NCAA Indoor Championships, including the women’s distance medley relay.

 For the year, Baylor athletes set or tied 12 school records, including two each for Kaleigh Teel and Chris Cardwell.
 Jones and Lauren Hagans combined to break the outdoor 800-meter record three times during the season, while the women’s 4x800-meter relay shattered the previous program-best by 13 seconds.

-Baylor didn’t miss a beat in Harbour’s first season at the helm in 2006, capturing one national title, 10 All-America honors and 12 Big 12 Conference titles--seven individual and five relay.
-The Bears also established new school records in 12 events.
+Baylor didn’t miss a beat in Harbour’s first season at the helm in 2006, capturing one national title, receiving 10 All-America honors and earning 12 Big 12 Conference titles--seven individual and five relay.
+The Bears also established school records in 12 events.

 Jacob Norman became the first national champion under Harbour, blazing to the indoor 60-meter crown with a school record time of 6.56.
-Witherspoon was a two-time All-American and was named the 2006 Big 12 Indoor Male Athlete of the Year.
-He won conference crowns in the indoor 200 meters, both the indoor and outdoor 400-meter titles, the indoor and outdoor 4x400-meter relays and the 4x100-meter relay.
+Witherspoon was a two-time All-American and was named 2006 Big 12 Indoor Male Athlete of the Year.
+He won conference crowns in the indoor 200-meters, both the indoor and outdoor 400-meters, the indoor and outdoor 4x400-meter relays and the 4x100-meter relay.
 Erin Bedell (3,000 meters) and Kevin Mutai (600 yards) also captured indoor conference titles.
-The Bears continued their success during the outdoor season as Chris Gillis earned All-America honors and won the Big 12 title in the long jump, and both the men’s and women’s 4x400-meter relays earned All-America honors and won Big 12 titles.
-Angel Perkins also earned All-America honors in the 400 meters.
+The Bears continued their success during the outdoor season as Chris Gillis earned All-America honors and won the Big 12 title in the long jump.
+Both the men’s and women’s 4x400-meter relays earned All-America honors and won Big 12 titles.
+Angel Perkins also earned All-America honors in the 400-meters.

 Harbour has only strengthened a solid corps of women’s middle distance runners.
-The distance medley relay earned All-America honors with a fifth-place finish at the 2006 NCAA Indoor Championships and blew away both the indoor and outdoor school records.
-Lauren Hagans broke her own record in the indoor 1,000 meters and earned All-Big 12 honors in the 800 meters.
-Bedell came within an eyelash of adding the Big 12 outdoor 1,500-meter title to her standout freshman season, while Ruth Waller also earned All-Big 12 honors in the event.
-A trio of Bears - Lyndsy Bedell, Monique Ortega and Charity Williams - earned All-Big 12 honors in the 3,000-meter steeplechase.
-Ortega went on to earn all-region honors and qualify for the NCAA Championships.
+The distance medley relay earned All-America honors with a fifth place finish at the 2006 NCAA Indoor Championships and blew away both the indoor and outdoor school records.
+Lauren Hagans broke her own record in the indoor 1,000-meters and earned All-Big 12 honors in the 800-meters.
+Erin Bedell came within an eyelash of adding the Big 12 outdoor 1,500-meter title to her standout freshman season, while Ruth Waller earned All-Big 12 honors in the event.
+A trio of Bears, Lyndsy Bedell, Monique Ortega and Charity Williams, earned All-Big 12 honors in the 3,000-meter steeplechase.
+Ortega went on to earn All-Region honors and qualify for the NCAA Championships.

-During his six years as an assistant, Harbour’s middle distance and distance runners re-wrote the record books.
-His student-athletes broke eight individual school records, seven relay marks en route to 18 All-America certificates and nine Big 12 individual titles.
+During his six years as an assistant, Harbour’s middle distance and distance runners rewrote the record books.
+His student-athletes broke eight individual school records and seven relay marks en route to 18 All-America certificates and nine Big 12 individual titles.

 Another record fell in 2001 as the team of Nick Devenport, Michael Smith, Davis and Ferenc Bekesi broke the school indoor distance medley relay record.
-Thompson went on to win the Big 12 title in the 800 meters outdoors, finished fifth at the NCAA Championships in Eugene, Ore., and ran on another 4x400-meter national championship team.
-The Baylor men’s team would placed third overall, tying the best finish ever.
+Thompson went on to win the Big 12 title in the 800-meters outdoors, finish fifth at the NCAA Championships in Eugene, Ore., and run on another 4x400-meter national championship team.
+The Baylor men’s team would placed third overall, tying its best finish ever.

-In 2003, Wil Fitts made his mark his sophomore year by winning the Big 12 indoor title in the 600 yards, while the team of Devenport, Lewis, King, and Robert Quiroga won the distance medley relay title.
-Kyle King also established a new school record in the 5,000 meters (13:57.22).
+In 2003, Wil Fitts made his mark his sophomore year by winning the Big 12 indoor title in the 600-yards, while the team of Devenport, Lewis, King, and Robert Quiroga won the distance medley relay title.
+Kyle King also established a new school record in the 5,000-meters (13:57.22).
 During the outdoor season, Angela Marvin set a new school record in the steeplechase en route to winning the Big 12 title as a freshman.
 Later that summer, she claimed the United States junior title for the 2,000-meter steeplechase, while adding a new American junior record to her resume.
-Thornhill also successfully defend her Big 12 10,000-meter title, while earning All-America honors at the NCAA Championships in Sacramento, Calif., with an eighth-place finish.
+Thornhill successfully defended her Big 12 10,000-meter title, while earning All-America honors at the NCAA Championships in Sacramento, Calif., with an eighth place finish.

 King used the 2004 season to establish himself as one of the all-time best distance runners in Baylor history.
-He became the first Baylor runner since 1981 to earn All-America honors in an event over 800 meters, with his fifth-place finish at the NCAA Championships in Austin.
-He also had an outstanding indoor campaign, as he earned his first All-America honor in the 5,000 meters.
-At the Big 12 Indoor Championships, King teamed with Quiroga, Korey Wright and Bo Price to win a second straight DMR title.
+He became the first Baylor runner since 1981 to earn All-America honors in an event over 800-meters, with his fifth place finish at the NCAA Championships in Austin.
+He also had an outstanding indoor campaign, as he earned his first All-America honor in the 5,000-meters.
+At the Big 12 Indoor Championships, King teamed with Quiroga, Korey Wright and Bo Price to win a second-straight distance medley relay title.
 Fitts also continued his success in his junior season as he would establish a new indoor school record in the 800 meters (1:48.82).
 As a part of the outdoor 4x400-meter relay team, Fitts also earned his first national championship ring.

-In 2005, after automatically qualifying for the NCAA Championships at the Stanford Invitational, Brittany Brockman later earned her first All-America honor in Sacramento in the 10,000 meters, while Fitts earned All-America honors in the 800 meters.
-During the indoor season, freshman Hagans established a new school record in the 1,000 meters (2:53.05) and teamed with Angel Perkins, Ortega and Jessa Chance to set a new school record in the distance medley relay.
+In 2005, after automatically qualifying for the NCAA Championships at the Stanford Invitational, Brittany Brockman earned her first All-America honor in Sacramento in the 10,000-meters, while Fitts earned All-America honors in the 800-meters.
+During the indoor season, freshman Hagans established a new school record in the 1,000-meters (2:53.05) and teamed with Angel Perkins, Ortega and Jessa Chance to set a new school record in the distance medley relay.

-One of Baylor’s most legendary track athletes, Harbour holds the school mark in the 1,500 meters and the mile run.
-His 3:50.34 run at Oslo, Norway his senior year, is still the fastest mile ever run by a collegiate athlete.
+One of Baylor’s most legendary track athletes, Harbour holds school record marks in the 1,500-meters and the mile run.
+His 3:50.34 run at Oslo, Norway, his senior year, is still the fastest mile ever run by a collegiate athlete.
 He was inducted into the Baylor Athletic Hall of Fame in 1992.